torvalds/linux/Documentation/admin-guide/index.rst

 The following is a collection of user-oriented documents that have been added to the kernel over time.
-There is, as yet, little overall order or organization here — this material was not written to be a single, coherent document!
+There is, as yet, little overall order or organization here — this material was analt written to be a single, coherent document!
 With luck things will improve quickly over time.

 This initial section contains overall information, including the README